-- A. Inspection McMurry shall allow the Department's representatives access to the source at all reasonable times for the purpose of making inspections or surveys, collecting samples, obtaining data, auditing any monitoring equipment (CEMS, CERMS) or observing any monitoring or testing, and otherwise conducting all necessary functions related to this permit. - B. Waiver The permit and all the terms, conditions, and matters stated herein shall be deemed accepted if McMurry fails to appeal as indicated below. - C. Compliance with Statutes and Regulations Nothing in this permit shall be construed as relieving McMurry of the responsibility for complying with any applicable federal or Montana statute, rule or standard, except as specifically provided in ARM 17.8.740, et seq.
-(ARM 17.8.756). - D. Enforcement Violations of limitations, conditions and requirements contained herein may constitute grounds for permit revocation, penalties or other enforcement as specified in Section 75-2-401 et seq., MCA. - E. Appeals Any person or persons jointly or severally adversely affected by the Department's decision may request, within 15 days after the Department renders it's decision, upon affidavit setting forth the grounds therefore, a hearing before the Board of Environmental Review (Board).
-A hearing shall be held under the provisions of the

-Montana Administrative Procedures Act.
+- A. Inspection Schwend shall allow the Department's representatives access to the source at all reasonable times for the purpose of making inspections or surveys, collecting samples, obtaining data, auditing any monitoring equipment or observing any monitoring or testing, and otherwise conducting all necessary functions related to this permit. - B. Waiver The permit and all the terms, conditions, and matters stated herein shall be deemed accepted if Schwend fails to appeal as indicated below. - C. Compliance with Statutes and Regulations Nothing in this permit shall be construed as relieving Schwend of the responsibility for complying with any applicable federal or Montana statute, rule or standard, except as specifically provided in ARM 17.8.740, et seq.
+(ARM 17.8.756). - D. Enforcement Violations of limitations, conditions and requirements contained herein may constitute grounds for permit revocation, penalties or other enforcement as specified in Section 75-2-401 et seq., MCA. - E. Appeals Any person or persons jointly or severally adversely affected by the Department's decision may request, within 15 days after the Department renders its decision, upon affidavit setting forth the grounds therefore, a hearing before the Board of Environmental Review (Board).
+A hearing shall be held under the provisions of the Montana Administrative Procedures Act.
 The filing of a request for a hearing does not stay the Department's decision, unless the Board issues a stay upon receipt of a petition and a finding that a stay is appropriate under Section 75-2-211(11)(b), MCA.
 The issuance of a stay on a permit by the Board postpones the effective date of the Department's decision until conclusion of the hearing and issuance of a final decision by the Board.
-If a stay is not issued by the Board, the Department's decision on the application is final 16 days after the Department's decision is made.
+If a stay is not issued by the Board, the Department's decision on the application is final 16 days after the Department's decision is made. - F. Permit Inspection As required by ARM 17.8.755, Inspection of Permit, a copy of the air quality permit shall be made available for inspection by Department personnel at the location of the permitted source.

-- F. Permit Inspection As required by ARM 17.8.755, Inspection of Permit, a copy of the air quality permit shall be made available for inspection by Department personnel at the location of the permitted source. - G. Permit Fees Pursuant to Section 75-2-220, MCA, as amended by the 1991 Legislature, failure to pay the annual operation fee by McMurry may be grounds for revocation of this permit, as required by that section and rules adopted thereunder by the Board. - H. Construction Commencement Construction must begin within 3 years of permit issuance and proceed with due diligence until the project is complete or the permit shall be revoked. - I. The Department may modify the conditions of this permit based on local conditions of any future site.
-These factors may include, but are not limited to, local terrain, meteorological conditions, proximity to residences, etc. - J. McMurry shall comply with the conditions contained in this permit while operating at any location in Montana, except within those areas having a Department approved permitting program.
+- G. Permit Fees Pursuant to Section 75-2-220, MCA, as amended by the 1991 Legislature, failure to pay the annual operation fee by Schwend may be grounds for revocation of this permit, as required by that section and rules adopted thereunder by the Board. - H. Duration of Permit Construction or installation must begin or contractual obligations entered into that would constitute substantial loss within 3 years of permit issuance and proceed with due diligence until the project is complete or the permit shall expire (ARM 17.8.762). - I. The Department may modify the conditions of this permit based on local conditions of any future site.
+These factors may include, but are not limited to, local terrain, meteorological conditions, proximity to residences, etc. - J. Schwend shall comply with the conditions contained in this permit while operating at any location in Montana, except within those areas having a Department-approved permitting program or areas considered tribal lands.